Understanding Canonical Redirect in WordPress

 Frequently Asked Questions

-Why Does The Old Url Appear In Google's Search Results?
+Why Does Google Keep Displaying The Old URL In Its Search Results?

 Even after you have activated the canonical redirect, the old URL can still appear in the search results.
 Because of the way Google's crawler works, this is not necessarily reason for concern.